Matt Olson Player Props: Braves vs. Pirates

-The Atlanta Braves, including Matt Olson (.455 on-base percentage in past 10 games, 85 points above season-long percentage), battle starting pitcher Osvaldo Bido and the Pittsburgh Pirates at PNC Park, Monday at 7:05 PM ET.
+The Atlanta Braves, including Matt Olson (.477 on-base percentage in past 10 games, 106 points above season-long percentage), take on starter Mitch Keller and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.

-In his last game, he collected three RBI (going 2-for-4 with a home run and a walk) against the Cubs.
+In his last appearance, he strung together two hits (going 2-for-4 with two RBI) against the Pirates.

 Matt Olson Game Info & Props vs. the Pirates